 We offer a broad and expanding portfolio of networking products and solutions for service providers and enterprises.
-Our service provider product platforms provide carrier-class network infrastructure for fixed wireless broadband, wireless backhaul systems and routing.
-Our enterprise product platforms provide wireless LAN infrastructure, video surveillance products, switching and routing solutions and machine-to-machine communication components.
+Our service provider product platforms provide carrier-class network infrastructure for fixed wireless broadband, wireless backhaul systems and routing and the related software for entrepreneurs to easily control, track and bill their customers.
+Our enterprise product platforms provide wireless LAN (WLAN) infrastructure, video surveillance products, switching and routing solutions, security gateways, and other complimentary WLAN products along with a unique software platform, which enables users to control their network from one simple, easy to use interface.
+Our consumer products, sold under the Ubiquiti Labs brand name, are targeted to the smart home and highly connected consumers.
 We believe that our products are highly differentiated due to our proprietary software protocol innovation, firmware expertise, and hardware design capabilities.
 This differentiation allows our portfolio to meet the demanding performance requirements of video, voice and data applications at prices that are a fraction of those offered by our competitors.